 This section provides a description of the services and initiatives to be funded in the Budget for the 2017/18 year and how these will contribute to achieving the strategic objectives specified in the Council Plan.
 It also includes a number of initiatives, major initiatives and service performance outcome indicators for key areas of Council's operations.
-Council is required by legislation to identify major initiatives, initiatives and service performance outcomes indicators in the budget and report against them in their Annual Report to support transparency and accountability.
+Council is required by legislation to identify major initiatives, initiatives and service performance outcomes indicators for key areas of transparency and accountability.
 The relationship between these accountability requirements in the Council Plan, the Budget and the Annual Report, is shown below.